Home

 This encyclopedia includes brief descriptions of the major concepts, court decisions, Congressional acts, citizen protests, and individuals pertaining to the history of Native American civil rights.
 It is available in print in the Law Library.

-This book addresses historical, present-day, and potential future economic circumstances of Indian communities.
-It is available in print in the Law Library and online on campus or remotely with an ASURITE password.
+This hornbook provides comprehensive coverage of Federal Indian law.
+It is available in print in the Law Library and on West Academic (available on campus, remotely with ASURITE, or with an ASU West Academic account).

 The databases listed below provides access to journal articles and other resources related to Indian law.
 They are available on-campus or remotely with an ASURITE password.